A11YChi/CampReq/README.md

 ## 3. Required Features
+Below are some of the required features for the website to offer.
 ### Event Information
+Content that addresses the Who, What, When, Where, How of the event.

 ### Schedule of Sessions
+A list with the schedule of sessions, including time, name of presentation, brief description of presentation, speaker name, link to a more detailed description of the talk.

 ### Speaker Information
+A list of speakers for the event, including name, photo, name of presentation, link to individual speaker page with speaker bio, links to social media accounts, personal website, etc.

 ### Sponsor Information
+List of sponsors for the event.
+Sponsor list will be tiered/leveled, i.e. Silver Level, Gold Level, Platinum Level, etc.

 ### Organizer Information
+Information on the organizer (A11YChi Meetup), Dennis Deacon and organizers, etc.

 ### Social Media Information, Feeds, etc.
+Twitter, Facebook, YouTube, etc.

 ### Registration Information
+Register for the event.
+Form to accept contact information, payment information, t-shirt size, etc.

 ### Subscribe for Updates
+A form to allow for inout of email address (two-factor authentication)